Data Observability, Data Freshness, Data Volume, Schema Changes, Data Reliability

 Implementing Data Observability in Streaming Systems

 For teams working with streaming data platforms like Apache Kafka, implementing these five pillars requires purpose-built tooling.
-While Kafka provides JMX metrics and basic monitoring, achieving true observability demands higher-level abstractions.
+While Kafka 4.0+ (with KRaft mode) provides enhanced metrics and monitoring capabilities through JMX, achieving true observability demands higher-level abstractions and specialized tools.

 • Visual lineage mapping across clusters and applications